 - Washing of the skin (irrigation), possibly every few hours for several days

 The person may need to be admitted to a hospital for more treatment.
-Surgery may be needed if the esophagus, stomach, or intestines have holes (perforations) from the acid.
+Surgery may be needed if the esophagus, stomach, or intestines have holes (perforations) from the chemical.

 How well a person does depends on the amount of poison swallowed and how quickly treatment was received.
 The faster a person gets medical help, the better the chance for recovery.